 NetWorks realistically simulates airline network performance.
 Using airline schedules and origin-destination (O&D) market information, the system determines the viable services in each of the markets.
-Utilizing ICF SH&E's Competitive Service Index (CSI), the system then models passenger behavior by evaluating the attractiveness of each of the services in a specific market.
+Utilizing ICF International's Competitive Service Index (CSI), the system then models passenger behavior by evaluating the attractiveness of each of the services in a specific market.
 CSI is a proven technique that estimates the "entitlement" of each service for a passenger type by considering a variety of factors, including:

 - Type of service (online, interline, alliance, etc.)